tanish19078/Bonds_trading_dashboard_ind/readme.md

 # 🚀 Bond Liquidity Trading Platform (BLTP)

 A modern, interactive fintech web application for bond trading with AI-powered insights, real-time market data, and institutional-grade analytics.
+Currently in a development stage with some features being worked on in parallel to some more existing improvements

 ![BLTP Preview](https://img.shields.io/badge/Status-Production%20Ready-green)
 ![React](https://img.shields.io/badge/React-18+-blue)